SoK: A Framework for Unifying At-Risk User Research: Barriers to Protective Practices

-We observed similar behavior related to \cf{legal or political} risk, where the need to communicate with other activists, both to organize events and simply to be part of a community, motivated potentially risky modes of communication~\cite{sanches2020under}.
+We noted similar behavior related to \cf{\political} risk, where the need to communicate with other activists, both to organize events and simply to be part of a community, motivated potentially risky modes of communication~\cite{sanches2020under}.

-Similarly, maintaining good social standing in a family or community sometimes required people experiencing the \cf{social expectations and norms} factor to deprioritize \spas.
+Similarly, maintaining good social standing in a family or community sometimes required people experiencing the \cf{\socialnorms} factor to deprioritize \spas.
 Our dataset included, for example, women in South Asia and Saudi Arabia, as well as people in South Africa, sharing accounts, devices, and credentials with family members to meet cultural or community expectations~\cite{alghamdi2015security,sambasivan2019they,sambasivan2018privacy, reichel2020have}.
 Some users in South Africa accepted Facebook friend requests from strangers, even though they were uncomfortable with the resultant potential for sharing, to avoid being rude~\cite{reichel2020have}.
 Teenagers noted that they did not discuss or share risky \spasadj experiences with their parents to avoid awkwardness or a possible negative reaction \cite{wisniewski2017parents}.

 \paragraph{Caring for others} Another example of competing priorities involved \users taking on additional risk to help, care for, or support others.
-We observed this occurring frequently in connection with the \textit{oppression or stigmatization} factor, in part to reduce overall stigma via normalization.
+We noted this occurring frequently in connection with the \textit{\marginalization} factor, in part to reduce overall stigma via normalization.
 For example, Warner et al.\ found that some gay men disclosed their HIV+ status on a dating app in part to increase visibility~\cite{warner2018privacy}; similarly, separate studies found that LGBTQ+ parents and transgender individuals posted on social media, despite possible risks, in part to increase visibility and reassure others that they were not alone~\cite{blackwell2016lgbt,lerner2020privacy}.